 Sildenafil is the main component of Viagra.
 Sildenafil is a safe and effective treatment for Erectile Dysfunction (ED).
+Its side effects, such as nasal congestion and headaches, are minor.

 Most of these are highly unlikely to have any significant negative impact on your health.
+The interaction between Nitroglycerin and Viagra can significantly affect your body.

 In the article below, we have outlined how this interaction happens.
 Why does using Viagra and Nitroglycerin pose a possible risk to your health?